renecano/renecano.github.io/index.md

 ### What I build
+- Full-stack web applications
-- Data-driven applications and dashboards
+- Data-driven systems and dashboards
-- Backend systems and software tools
+- Backend APIs and software tools
 - IoT prototypes and monitoring systems
 - Visual and interactive engineering solutions

 ---